EVH Wolfgang

-The EVH Wolfgang is an Electric guitar manufactured by Eddie Van Halen's company, EVH, which is owned by Fender Musical Instruments Corporation.
-The Wolfgang is named after Van Halen's son Wolfgang Van Halen, as well as classical composer Wolfgang Amadeus Mozart.
+The EVH Wolfgang is an electric guitar manufactured by Eddie Van Halen's company, EVH, which is owned by Fender Musical Instruments Corporation.
+The Wolfgang is named after Van Halen's son Wolfgang Van Halen.

 Background and design

 After joining Fender in 2005, Eddie Van Halen set out to rebuild the Peavey EVH Wolfgang from the ground up.
 He teamed up with Fender Master Builder Chip Ellis in May 2006.
 Van Halen stated that this was his "last attempt" to design a guitar.